giacomelli/giacomelli.github.io-jekyll/src/_posts/2018/2018-05-16-tsp-with-GeneticSharp-and-Unity3d.md

 * Unity3D (beginner)
 * Genetic algorithms (beginner).

-> If you need an introduction to genetic algorithms, take a look at this tutorial [Function optimization with GeneticSharp](http://diegogiacomelli.com.br/function-optimization-with-geneticsharp/).
+> If you need an introduction to genetic algorithms, take a look at this tutorial  {% post Function optimization with GeneticSharp %}.

 ## Creating the Unity3D project
 Using Unity 2018.1+, create a new project called TspSample.